Hear Argentina Barrios discuss her internship at Enterprise

 Step 4: Optional: Complete the Linkedin for Students Course (Sign in with your organization account aka, Gatormail)

 COMPLETE THE APPLICATION ON GATORHIRED!

 Go to your GatorHIRED account and complete the Internship Program application under the "My Account" tab.
 Note: You will receive access to the application after you have enrolled in the iProgram.

 - If interested in securing course credit for your internship, visit the Internship Course Credit (iProgram) page or contact our Internship Coordinator, Jiselle Wilson: email@example.com

 - We will submit your request to the Department Chair of your major, and Academic Advising for approval.

 Paid and unpaid opportunities are available throughout the year and the sooner you apply the better your chances of landing one.
 Many of the larger companies will start their recruitment of interns in the fall semester, however, some will also start their recruitment in the spring depending on their needs.
 The UHD Davies College of Business career center can be a valuable resource in helping you land an internship through the

 HOW DO I FIND AN INTERNSHIP?

-There are a number of ways to find an internship which can help you gain valuable work experience.
+There are a number of ways to find an internship that can help you gain valuable work experience.
 The internship can be part-time, full time and it’s possible to find your own by using your own business contacts.
-Visit the Davies College of Business Career Center and speak to a career coach on job seeking strategies.
+Visit the Davies College of Business Career Center and speak to a career coach on job-seeking strategies.
 Download our Practical Steps to Finding an Internship.
 We also have the

 GatorHired system where you can find internships and employment opportunities (You must have accessed your account and have an approved resume to access the iProgram internship listings).